How to Calculate Annual Recurring Revenue (ARR) for a Term Subscription Business

-is an acronym for Annual Recurring Revenue and a metric used by SaaS or subscription businesses with Term subscriptions.
+ARR is an acronym for Annual Recurring Revenue a metric for SaaS or subscription businesses with Term subscriptions.
 ARR is the value of the contracted recurring revenue components of your term subscriptions normalized to a one year period.

 There are no defined rules for the determination of ARR.
 Typically, ARR will include only committed and fixed subscription or recurring fees.
 ARR always excludes one-time fees and usually excludes any subscription consumption or variable fees.